DarkStarSword/3d-fixes/World of Diving/README.md

 Fixed
 -----
 - halos on all semi-transparent effects
-- Unity Light, Shadows & Specular highlights fixed.
+- Unity Lights & Shadows
 - Water refraction, halos, etc
 - Flashlight clipping
+- Specular highlights fixed, but depends on correct FOV setting.
+Press ~ to switch between presets for the regular gameplay and the camera.
+Highlights will be broken while using the Scuba-scooter as the FOV varies.

 Installation
 ------------